 When the characters are inside the vault, there is a dramatic opportunity to throw in another complication.
 Rajik stumbling in with a couple of drugged friends is one option; he got the bright idea of giving them a tour.
 A guard patrol might come suddenly by or Ruslan wanders in to do a midnight inventory.
 Whatever the event, the characters need to deal with it silent and clean.

 If the heist succeeds, the characters get away with a whole load of Omnium.
-Alternatively, they’ve been misinformed and the loot is something completely different – such as Pre-Burning secrets.
+Do they have the moral fortitude to deliver it to the Church or are they tempted to run with it?
+Alternatively, they’ve been misinformed and the loot is something completely different – such as Pre-Burning secrets hidden among the Omnium.